sl4ppy/tempest-main/docs/PLAYFIELD.md

 ### 6.1.
 Entity Movement and Constraints

 -   **Player Movement:** The player's ship (`Cursor`) is constrained to move only along the vertices of the outer rim (the "near" plane).
 Its position is tracked as a fractional value along this 16-sided path.
--   **Enemy Movement:** Enemies are constrained to move along the 16 "spokes" or "lines" of the well.
+-   **Enemy Movement:** [Enemies](./ENTITIES.md#4-common-enemy-ai-and-behavior) are constrained to move along the 16 "spokes" or "lines" of the well.
 An enemy's position is defined by its line number (0-15) and its depth (`INVAY`) along that line.
 Enemies can only move between lines by executing a "flip" or "jump" maneuver, which is a scripted transition from one line to the next.

 ### 6.2.
 The Spike Collision System

-The most significant interaction with the playfield's geometry is the "Spike" hazard created by the Spiker enemy.
-This is a procedural modification of the well's collision boundaries.
+The most significant interaction with the playfield's geometry is the "Spike" hazard created by the [Spiker](./ENTITIES.md#7-spiker) enemy.
+This is a procedural modification of the well's collision boundaries, managed by the [Spike System](./SYSTEMS.md#8-spike-system).

 -   **The `LINEY` Array:** This array of 16 bytes is the definitive source for the collision depth of the far end of the well for each of the 16 lines.
 By default, all entries are set to `$F0`, the bottom of the well.
 -   **Spike Creation (`JSTRAI` routine):**
-    -   When a Spiker enemy moves, it continuously writes its own Y-depth (`INVAY`) into the `LINEY` array entry corresponding to the line it is on.
+    -   When a [Spiker](./ENTITIES.md#7-spiker) enemy moves, it continuously writes its own Y-depth (`INVAY`) into the `LINEY` array entry corresponding to the line it is on.
     -   `LINEY[Spiker_Line] = Spiker_Y_Position`
     -   This has the effect of dynamically "pulling" the collision boundary of that specific well segment up from the bottom of the well to the Spiker's current position.
 -   **Player Collision (`MOVCUD` routine):**